IBM-Cloud/docs/pricing/index.md

 # Pricing
 {: #pricing}

-Last updated: 20 October 2016
+Last updated: 2 November 2016
 {: .last-updated}

 You can run applications in {{site.data.keyword.Bluemix}} and try {{site.data.keyword.Bluemix_notm}} services for free.
 You can sign up for a free 30-day trial that gives you additional allowances, including free support.
 After 30 days, you can choose an account type and pay only for what you use beyond the free allowances.
 Bluemix provides a cost calculator for you to estimate the cost beforehand and the Usage Dashboard view for you to check the actual cost after you build your apps.